surevenir/surevenir-md/README.md

 ### 12. **CameraX**
    - A framework for camera integration on Android.
    - **Usage:** Allows users to take photos or scan items to find related souvenirs.

+## Requirements

+- **Compile SDK:** 34
+- **Minimum SDK:** 21 (Android 5.0 Lollipop)
+- **Target SDK:** 34
+- **Build Tools Version:** 34.0.0
+- **Kotlin Version:** 1.8.10 or later
+- **Gradle Version:** 8.0.0 or later

+---

+## Additional Notes

+- Ensure the Google Maps API Key is correctly configured in the `AndroidManifest.xml` or via `local.properties`.
+- Add the `google-services.json` file in the `app/` directory for Firebase integration.
+- Use Android Studio Electric Eel or later for full compatibility.
+- Internet access is required for API calls, Firebase, and Maps functionalities.
+- Grant necessary permissions like location, camera, and storage to ensure smooth operation of features.